SIProjects/sicashcore-lib/docs/crypto.md

-# QTUM Crypto
+# SICash Crypto

 ## Random
-The `qtumcore.crypto.Random` namespace contains a single function, named `getRandomBuffer(size)` that returns a `Buffer` instance with random bytes.
-It may not work depending on the engine that qtumcore is running on (doesn't work with IE versions lesser than 11).
+The `sicashcore.crypto.Random` namespace contains a single function, named `getRandomBuffer(size)` that returns a `Buffer` instance with random bytes.
+It may not work depending on the engine that sicashcore is running on (doesn't work with IE versions lesser than 11).

 ## BN
-The `qtumcore.crypto.BN` class contains a wrapper around [bn.js](https://github.com/indutny/bn.js), the bignum library used internally in qtumcore.
+The `sicashcore.crypto.BN` class contains a wrapper around [bn.js](https://github.com/indutny/bn.js), the bignum library used internally in sicashcore.

 ## Point
-The `qtumcore.crypto.Point` class contains a wrapper around the class Point of [elliptic.js](https://github.com/indutny/elliptic), the elliptic curve library used internally in qtumcore.
+The `sicashcore.crypto.Point` class contains a wrapper around the class Point of [elliptic.js](https://github.com/indutny/elliptic), the elliptic curve library used internally in sicashcore.

 ## Hash
-The `qtumcore.crypto.Hash` namespace contains a set of hashes and utilities.
+The `sicashcore.crypto.Hash` namespace contains a set of hashes and utilities.
 These are either the native `crypto` hash functions from `node.js` or their respective browser shims as provided by the `browserify` library.

 ## ECDSA
-`qtumcore.crypto.ECDSA` contains a pure JavaScript implementation of the elliptic curve DSA signature scheme based on [elliptic.js](https://github.com/indutny/elliptic).
+`sicashcore.crypto.ECDSA` contains a pure JavaScript implementation of the elliptic curve DSA signature scheme based on [elliptic.js](https://github.com/indutny/elliptic).